ASKurz/blogdown5/content/blog/2023-02-06-boost-your-power-with-baseline-covariates/index.md

     ##   <chr>           <dbl>     <dbl>     <dbl>   <dbl>    <dbl>     <dbl>
     ## 1 experimental    -2.49       5.4     -0.46    0.65    -13.4      8.43

-The 95% CIs are wide and uncertain, as we’d expect from a study with a modest sample size.
+The 95% CI’s are wide and uncertain, as we’d expect from a study with such a modest sample size.
 But the point estimate is negative, suggesting the active treatment condition resulted in greater weight loss, on average, than the wait-list control condition.

 ### The ANCOVA model.

-The so-called ANCOVA model adds important baseline covariates to the model.
+The ANCOVA approach adds important baseline covariates to the model.
 In the case of the `horan1971` data, the only baseline covariate available is `pre`, which is the pre-treatment measure of weight.
-As it turns out, the pre-treatment measure of an outcome variable is often one of the best choices of covariates you could ask for, given that pre-treatment measurements tend to have strong correlations with post-treatment measurements[^3].
+As it turns out, the pre-treatment measure of an outcome variable is often one of the best choices of covariates you could ask for, given that pre-treatment measurements tend to have strong correlations with post-treatment measurements[^6].
 In our case, `pre` and `post` are correlated above .9 in both groups.

 ``` r
 horan1971 %>%